God of War timeline and history: The full story so far

 - Developer: Ready at Dawn

-Set after God of War but before God of War 2, Ghost of Sparta opens with Kratos wandering as a god, seeking his mother Callisto.
-When he eventually finds her, she is tranformed into a monster and he is forced to fight her.
+Set after God of War, but before God of War 2, Ghost of Sparta opens with Kratos wandering as a god, seeking his mother Callisto.
+When he eventually finds her, she is transformed into a monster and he is forced to fight her.
 Before Callisto dies, she tells Kratos to seek out Deimos, while Kratos causes Atlantis to sink by freeing the Titan Thera.

 Flashbacks through the game reveal that Deimos is Kratos' brother.
 Deimos has a red birthmark over his eye that Kratos patterned his tattoo on in his honor.
 Deimos was abducted by Ares (who gave Kratos the scar across his eye in the process) and taken to Thanatos, God of Death, after a prophecy indicated that the Olympians would be overthrown by a marked mortal warrior.

 Kratos eventually learns that Deimos is imprisoned in Death's Domain, which is in the now sunken-Atlantis.
-While the two initially clash upon meeting again, Thanatos attacks and the brothers work together to defeat him.
+While the two initially clash upon meeting again, Thanatos attacks, and the brothers work together to defeat him.
 Thanatos realizes that the prophecy actually referred to Kratos.
-Deimos is killed but Thanatos is weakened to the point that Kratos is able to kill him.
+Deimos is killed, but Thanatos is weakened to the point that Kratos is able to kill him.

 Kratos buries his dead brother, growing angry with the gods, leading into the events of God of War 2.